schalkventer/epic-stream-app/README.md

 ### Overview

-Below is a visualization of this relationship
+Below is a visualization of this relationship, indicating the direct neighbors of each abstraction layer.

 ```mermaid
 flowchart LR